texastribune/data-visuals-guides/computer-setup.md

 Check out its Github page for info on how the folders are structured and how to hook up a Google spreadsheet to pull data to use with your graphic.

+## Credentials

+Congratulations!
+You're nearly done with setting up your computer.
+At this point, you will need several files added to the root directory on your computer, which will provide you with the credentials needed to run the kit.
+They include:

+* .google_client_secrets.json
+* .google_drive_fetch_token
+* .tt_kit_google_client_secrets.json
+* .aws/config
+* .aws/credentials

+You will need to ask someone on the team to get you those file to load onto your computer.
+These can't be shared on Github and shouldn't be emailed or sent over Slack.

 ## Installing Docker